Maths @ St. Benedict's C of E VA Junior School

 Mathematics is an important creative discipline that helps us to understand and change the world and enables us to enjoy life in all its fullness.
 We want all pupils at St Benedict’s Junior School to experience the beauty, power and enjoyment of mathematics and develop a sense of curiosity about the subject with a clear understanding.
 At St Benedict’s we foster positive can-do attitudes, and we promote the fact that ‘We can all do maths!’
 We believe all children can achieve in mathematics, and teach for secure and deep understanding of mathematical concepts through manageable steps.
 We use mistakes and misconceptions as an essential part of learning and provide challenge through rich and sophisticated problems.
-At our school, the majority of children will be taught the content from their year group only.
 They will spend time becoming true masters of content, applying and being creative with new knowledge in multiple ways and becoming inspired by maths.

 We aim for all pupils to: